-It will be noted that all those present are entered as if they were members of the York Grand Lodge, whereas some were visitors, i.e. Hassall.
-Sims, Wilkinson, Barstow, Medlam and Flint, although members of the new Druidical Lodge.
+It will be noted that all those present are entered as if they were members of the York Grand Lodge, whereas some were visitors, i.e. Hassall, Sims, Wilkinson, Barstow, Medlam and Flint, although members of the new Druidical Lodge.

 There were 16 members of the new Druidical Lodge present.
 Six were petitioners-Josiah Beckwith, John Hassall, James Sims, John Cousins or Cosens, Moses Glass and Joseph Midlam or Medlam.
-Five had been made Masons the day before-John Moses, John Jackson, William Holdsworth.
-William Charlton and John Drake.
-Of the remaining five-James Wilkinson 1 was an Apothecary, Thomas Alderson had been made a Mason at York in the York Grand Lodge, Flint was most likely Joseph Flint2, a Grocer and Teadealer, but Barstow and Edward Williams 3 have not been traced.
+Five had been made Masons the day before-John Moses, John Jackson, William Holdsworth, William Charlton and John Drake.
+Of the remaining five-James Wilkinson 1 was an Apothecary, Thomas Alderson had been made a Mason at York in the York Grand Lodge, Flint was most likely Joseph Flint, a Grocer and Teadealer, but Barstow and Edward Williams 3 have not been traced.

 Fortunately a York newspaper of the period gives an account of the proceedings, but does not add greatly to our knowledge.
-The York Chronicle and Weekly Advertiser of 1 January, 1779, contains the following paragraph:-
+The York Chronicle and Weekly Advertiser 1 of 1 January, 1779, contains the following paragraph:

-On Tuesday the 22d paft, the Grand Mafter of all England conftituted the Druidical Lodge of Free and Accepted Maceons, at the house of Mr. William Charlton, in Rotherham, in this county.
-When the Grand Master, and all his Grand Officers, with the Brethren at Rotherham, went in proceffion to the church there, and heard Divine Service, and an excellent difcourfe on the occasion by the Grand Chaplain of All England: And the day was concluded with that harmony which ever rendered the fraternity of Maceons most respectable.
+On Tuesday the 22d past, the Grand Master of all England conftituted the Druidical Lodge of Free and Accepted Maceons, at the house of Mr. William Charlton, in Rotherham, in this county.
+When the Grand Master, and all his Grand Officers, with the Brethren at Rotherham, went in proceffion to the church there, and heard Divine Service, and an excellent discourse on the occasion by the Grand Chaplain of All England: And the day was concluded with that harmony which ever rendered the fraternity of Maceons most respectable.

-The Sermon preached by the Grand Chaplain was duly published 5. and is the only pamphlet printed for the York Grand Lodge after the revival.
+The Sermon preached by the Grand Chaplain was duly published 5, and is the only pamphlet printed for the York Grand Lodge after the revival.
 There is a copy in the York Lodge library; the full title is as follows:-

 A Sermon, Preached in the Parish-Church of Rotherham, before The Most Worshipful Grand Master of The Most Ancient Grand Lodge Of All England, his Officers, and The Newly Constituted Rotherham Druidical Lodge of Free and Accepted Masons, December 22, 1778.
-By the Rev. Brother John Parker, G. Chaplain, Vicar of St. Helen's Published at the request of the Grand Master, and the reft of the Brethren.
+By the Rev. Brother John Parker, G. Chaplain, Vicar of St. Helen's in York.
+Published at the request of the Grand Master, and the rest of the Brethren.
 York: Printed by W. Blanchard and Co.
-1779.
 (Price One Shilling.)

-1 Wilkinfon James.
-Apothecary.-Universal British Directory for 1791.

-2 Flint, Jofeph, Grocer and Tea-dealer.-Bailey's British Directory, 1784

-3 The Universal British Directory for 1791 gives:-"Clergy-Williams Rev. Edward, Diffenting Minifter", but this could hardly have been Bro.
+Wilkinson James, Apothecary.-Universal British Directory for 1791.
+2 Flint, Joseph, Grocer and Tea-dealer.-Bailey's British Directory, 1784 3 The Universal British Directory for 1791 gives:-"Clergy-Williams Rev. Edward, Diffenting Minister", but this could hardly have been Bro.
 Edward Williams who was expelled for his "Unmasonic behaviour".

-A similar account of the matter approach to the Total Matter Total

-4 A similar account of the meeting appeared in the Leeds Mercury, 5 Jan.
+4 A similar account of the meeting appeared in the Leeds Mercury, 5 Jan.,

-5 This Pamphlet was advertised in York Chronicle and Weekly Advertiser of 12 Mar., 1779.
+&lt;sup>5 This Pamphlet was advertised in York Chronicle and Weekly Advertiser of 12 Mar., 1779.